How to Paint Wood Furniture (Without Sanding or Priming)

 And if you’re a seasoned DIYer, having the option to skip some of the prep work can save time and energy for other projects.

-Supplies Used to Paint Wood Furniture (Without Sanding or Priming)
+Supplies Used to Paint Wood Furniture Without Sanding or Priming

 Pretty simple huh??

-Remove Hardware and Clean Tables
+Remove Hardware and Clean Wood Furniture

+And now we have an easier surface to work with.
+Then, we need to clean the furniture.
 I like to clean my furniture with Krud Kutter because it easily cuts through the grease, oils, and grime that can prevent paint from sticking to the wood.

-Just spray it on, let it sit for a few seconds, and then wipe everything away with a clean damp rag.
+Just spray it on, let it sit for a few seconds, and then wipe everything away with a clean, damp rag.
 Get more tips on how to clean furniture before painting here.
 And then let the furniture dry.

 How to Paint Furniture Without Sanding or Priming